jgneff/openjfx/README.md

 $ sudo dnf install java-latest-openjdk-javadoc
 ```

-On any Linux system, you can also install the [OpenJDK Snap package](https://snapcraft.io/openjdk) to get the current JDK release or early-access build.
+On any Linux system, you can also install the [OpenJDK Snap package](https://snapcraft.io/openjdk) to get the current JDK release or an early-access build.
 When you install the same major version of the OpenJDK and OpenJFX Snap packages, they will connect automatically, allowing you to develop and deploy both Java and JavaFX applications.
 For example, installing the OpenJDK 17 and OpenJFX 17 Snap packages results in the following connection:

 ```console
 $ snap connections openjfx